hackclub/winter/xhaidendsouza.md

 ## Summary

 We are going to build a single motor robot that is able to read and execute mechanical "code" on a wheel.
 It will use gears to rotate the wheel around, and extrusions around the wheel will physical manipulate the robot such that it is able to turn and move.
-We have always loved the idea of mechanical coding, and we really want to be able to making a robot that can use it.
-This is our first every project anything like this, so we are excited to see how it turns out.
+We have always loved the idea of mechanical coding, and we really want to be able to make a robot that can use it.
+This is our first ever project that is anything like this, so we are excited to see how it turns out.

 ## Plan